-Provided Welcome Ministers at our Sunday morning services.
+Provided Welcome Ministers at our main Sunday morning service.

 Provided updates to our Pictorial Directory.

-Made weekly calls to anyone who submits a Welcome Card.
+Made weekly calls to anyone submitting a Welcome Card.

 Continued our Stocking Ministry to regularly restock each pew card holder with Welcome Cards and Scribble Cards.

-Our dreams for the future are to continue to incorporate both oldcomers and newcomers into becoming more engaged at Trinity.
+The coffee hour in our courtyard continues to provide a wonderful place to get to know one another.
+Our dreams for the future are to continue to incorporate both old comers and newcomers into becoming more engaged at Trinity.